 RICS Condition Report (Level 1)

-This level 1 report uses a traffic light system to illustrate the condition of different parts of the property.
+This homebuyer report level 1 uses a traffic light system to illustrate the condition of different parts of the property.
 From this traffic light report, you will be able to ascertain the seriousness of each part, and whether or not there will be any urgency in getting the highlighted problems fixed.
 You should only really get this type of survey the property is in a good condition.

 For more information on the RICS Condition Report click here.